Do Informational Cascades Happen with Non-myopic Agents?: Informational Cascades

-\begin{thm} For $\delta=1$, there exists an sPBE for which bad informational cascades can be completely avoided for $V=-1$. \end{thm} \begin{IEEEproof} Consider the strategy profile of Theorem \ref{thm:nocas_st} for $\delta=1$ (depicted in Fig.~\ref{fig:nocas1}).
+\begin{thm} For $\delta=1$, there exists a PBE in which there is no bad informational cascade for $V=-1$. \end{thm} \begin{IEEEproof} Consider the strategy profile of Theorem \ref{thm:nocas_st} for $\delta=1$ (depicted in Fig.~\ref{fig:nocas1}).
 There is no strategy $\gamma^*=\phi[r=0,y,w]=\boldsymbol{1}$.
-This means that for $V=-1$, bad informational cascades never happen for this strategy profile. \end{IEEEproof} Although Theorem~\ref{thm:infocas1} states that bad informational cascades can be avoided for $V=-1$, they will always happen for $V=1$ with positive probability due to the strategies $\gamma^*=\phi[r=0,y,w]=\boldsymbol{0}$ that are played for $y\leq -2$ and all $w$. \begin{thm} For sufficiently large $\delta<1$, there exists an sPBE for which bad informational cascades for $V=-1$ happen only when at least half of the players have revealed their private information. \end{thm} \begin{IEEEproof} Assume that $\delta<1$ is large enough such that the strategy profile of the second part of Theorem~\ref{thm:nocas_st} (depicted in Fig.~\ref{fig:nocas}) is an sPBE.
+This means that for $V=-1$, bad informational cascades never happen for this strategy profile. \end{IEEEproof} Although Theorem~\ref{thm:infocas1} states that bad informational cascades can be avoided for $V=-1$, they will always happen for $V=1$ with positive probability due to the strategies $\gamma^*=\phi[r=0,y,w]=\boldsymbol{0}$ that are played for $y\leq -2$ and all $w$. \begin{thm} For sufficiently large $\delta<1$ (which depends on $N$) there exists a PBE for which bad informational cascades for $V=-1$ happen only when at least half of the players have revealed their private information.
+Consequently, in this PBE, the probability that a bad informational cascade for $V=-1$ happens is bounded from above by $e^{-{\frac{N}{4}(1-2p)^{2}}}$. \end{thm} \begin{IEEEproof} Assume that $\delta<1$ is large enough such that the strategy profile of the second part of Theorem~\ref{thm:nocas_st} (depicted in Fig.~\ref{fig:nocas}) is a PBE.
 This strategy profile consists of strategies $\gamma^*=\phi[0,y,w]=\boldsymbol{1}$ for $y\geq 2$ and $y+w\geq N$ (yellow cells in Fig.~\ref{fig:nocas}).
 This implies that for $V=-1$, a bad informational cascade happens only when $y\geq 2$ and $y+w\geq N$.
 This in turn means that a bad informational cascade happens when at least $w=\frac{N}{2}$.
-Since the initial value of $y$ is 0 and the strategies played before reaching one of the states with $y\geq 2$ and $y+w\geq N$, are all $\gamma^*=\phi[r,y,w]=\boldsymbol{I}$, the value of $w$ is equal to the number of players who have revealed.
-Therefore, a bad cascade happens only when at least half of the players have revealed their private information. \end{IEEEproof}
+Since the initial value of $y$ is 0 and the strategies played before reaching $y\geq 2$ and $y+w\geq N$, are all $\gamma^*=\phi[r,y,w]=\boldsymbol{I}$, then $w$ is equal to the number of players who have revealed.
+Therefore, a bad cascade can only happen after at least $\frac{N}{2}$ players have revealed their private information.

-We remark at this point that the value of $\delta<1$ in Theorem~\ref{thm:infocas} depends on parameters of the game such as $N$.
-This dependence is explicitly shown in the proof of Theorem~\ref{thm:nocas_st}.
-According to Theorem~\ref{thm:infocas}, at least half of the players have revealed their information at the time of a cascade.
-Notice however, that the value of $\delta$ might approach 1 as $N$ approaches infinity.
+\optv{2col}{ Let $\mathcal{T}$ be the set of turns when players revealed their private information throughout the game.
+Let $R=\left|\mathcal{T}\right|$.
+Let $Y_{\infty}$ be the random value of $y$ when an information cascade occurs, such that $Y_{\infty}=\infty$ if it does not occur.
+Let $E$ be the error event, in which a bad information cascade happens.
+Then, using that $p<\frac{1}{2}$ we have